manniwood/cl4pg/README.md

 // in the classpath --- the default conf file for this adapter.
 // For PgSimpleDataSourceAdapter, every getSession()
 // opens a new connection to the database, and every close() closes it.
-// However, for PgPoolingDataSourceAdapter, HikariCpDataSourceAdapter,
-// and TomcatJDBCDataSourceAdapter, getSession() and close() get and return
+// However, for HikariCpDataSourceAdapter, getSession() and close() get and return
 // database connections from the pools managed by those adapters.
 DataSourceAdapter adapter = PgSimpleDataSourceAdapter.buildFromDefaultConfFile();